How To Make a Thai Flower Garland

-If any of you have ever wanted to know how to make a Thai flower garland then this post is definitely one for you.
-I’m sure most readers who have visited Thailand and have stopped at traffic lights in a car or bus have witnessed the scene shown in the top photograph.
+If any of you have ever wanted to know how to make a Thai flower garland, then this post is one for you.
+I’m sure most readers who have visited Thailand and stopped at traffic lights in a car or bus, have viewed the scene shown in the top photograph.

 The origins and use of flower garlands in Thailand

-The origins of Thai flower garlands (phuang malai) date back over two hundred years to the reign of King Rama V when flower arranging was a skill practiced by ladies of the royal court.
-Today decorative garlands are very much a part of Thailand’s culture and are fashioned in different shapes and sizes.
+Thai flower garlands (phuang malai) origins date back over two hundred years to the reign of King Rama V when flower arranging was a skill practised by ladies of the royal court.
+Today, decorative garlands are still very much a part of Thailand’s culture and fashion in many different shapes and sizes.

 How to make a Thai flower garland